BigZaphod/Chameleon/README.md

 You can usually just create an instance of your iOS app's UIApplicationDelegate object and then pass it into UIKitView's helper method <tt>-launchApplicationWithDelegate:afterDelay:</tt> which will emulate the startup process of an iOS app (it will even attempt to show a Default.png if a delay is given).
 You might perform this step in your NSApplicationDelegate object's <tt>-applicationDidFinishLaunching:</tt> method.
 It is not necessary to use UIKitView's helper method to "launch" your app, but it can be a good way to get started.

+Generally the interfaces to the classes are the same as Apple's documented interfaces.
+Some objects have additional methods that are useful for OS X and are defined in (ClassName)AppKitIntegration.h headers which are not included by the standard UIKit.h header.
+To easily include all AppKit extensions into your code, import <UIKit/AppKitIntegration.h> when compiling on OS X. There are also a couple of non-standard UI classes defined such as UIKey and UIViewAdapter that I designed out of necessity.
+(Keyboard handling in particular is a weak spot of Apple's current UIKit and so I developed my own rough API in place of anything "official" being documented by Apple.)

 ## Examples

 Right now there's hardly any demos or examples or documentation.
 There's a simple app called BigApple in the Examples folder which might be enough to get started.
 It also shows how the UIKit Xcode project can be referenced from another Xcode project and setup as a dependency so that it is built automatically when the BigApple project is built.

 ## Authors

-The Chameleon project was created by Sean Heber (Twitter: [@BigZaphod](http://twitter.com/BigZaphod/)) of The Iconfactory and wrote nearly 100% of the initial version over several months.
-Craig Hockenberry (Twitter: [@chockenberry](http://twitter.com/chockenberry/)) was the first user/tester of Chameleon and found many holes and edge cases in the implementation.
+The Chameleon project was created by Sean Heber (Twitter: [@BigZaphod](http://twitter.com/BigZaphod/)) of The Iconfactory and he wrote nearly all of the initial version over several months.
+Craig Hockenberry (Twitter: [@chockenberry](http://twitter.com/chockenberry/)) was the first user/tester of Chameleon and found many holes and edge cases in the first implementation.

 ## License